 Though Cattle Dog puppies might have a lot of energy, you don’t want to give them too much exercise.
 Over-exerting a puppy can risk damaging their bones, impacting their growth.
 Instead, you should focus on play with toys like brain puzzles or chew bones.
 This will ensure that they get plenty of mental stimulation and some rest between more strenuous activities.

-Another good Heeler puppy exercise tip is to get them used to socialize with other dogs.
+Another good Heeler puppy exercise tip is to get them used to socializing with other dogs.
 This will burn a lot of energy.
 It will also ensure that you don’t have any aggression issues as they grow up.

 What are the Best Exercises for Apartment Dwelling Cattle Dogs?